2020 State Standard of Excellence

 Evaluation policies allow state governments to align their evaluation and research priorities, learn about what works, and share information with outside researchers about additional areas where they want to increase their knowledge base.

-The Kentucky Center for Statistics (KYSTATS) has a research agenda covering the period from 2017-2019.
-The detailed agenda includes four primary research areas related to education and workforce pathways: (1) expanding data to inform education and workforce decisions; (2) evaluating outcomes of education and workforce programs over time; (3) connecting supply and demand of the state’s future workforce; and (4) generating data about out-of-state workforce migration.
-All research results, statistical information, and reports are made publicly available.
+The Kentucky Center for Statistics (KYSTATS) has a 2020-22 Research Agenda, which details four primary research areas to identify barriers to education and workforce opportunities: (1) expand data access and data use to inform equity issues; (2) evaluate outcomes and barriers for education and workforce programs over time; (3) connect supply and demand of the state’s future workforce; and (4) measure the impact of out-of-state education and workforce migration.
+All research results are made publicly available.

 The Maryland Longitudinal Data Systems Center brings together education and workforce data from the Maryland Higher Education Commission, the Maryland State Department of Education, and the Maryland Department of Labor, Licensing, and Regulation.
 The Center’s research agenda is established by its governing board.

 The Mississippi Department of Education has a research agenda informed by the State Board of Education’s strategic plan and a focus group of department staff members.
-The agenda’s associated questions and a dynamic framework help inform the activities of the Office of Research and Development, which uses data to inform the Department’s evidence-based decision-making.
+The agenda’s associated questions and a dynamic framework shape the activities of the Office of Research and Development, which uses data to drive the Department’s evidence-based decision-making.

-The Utah Data Research Center has a research agenda to investigate themes related to the state’s education and workforce policies and programs.
-The research agenda was developed using the Center’s governance structure, which includes involvement by staff, an Advisory Board, an institutional review board, and a peer review process.
+The Utah Data Research Center’s research agenda investigates themes related to the state’s education and workforce policies and programs.
+The Center’s work is guided by a governance structure that calls for staff engagement, an advisory board, an institutional review board, and a peer review process.